nurdsoft/jumpstart-templates/README.md

 # Jumpstart Templates

 Welcome to the Jumpstart Templates repository!
-This repository contains a collection of templates for various frameworks and languages to help you kickstart your projects with ease using the Jumpstart tool.
+This repository contains a collection of templates for various frameworks and languages to help you kickstart your projects with ease using the Jumpstart  CLI & VSCode extension.

 ## Contribution Guidelines